adityayedetore/lm-povstim-with-childes/src/README.md

 ## Training

 Before training the models, download the `pretraining.zip` from [here](http://www.adityayedetore.com/childes-project/), unzip it, and put it in `/data/CHILDES`.
+Also, create the folder `models` with `mkidr models`.

 To train a transformer model, use